Frequently Asked Questions

 Other

 The Residence is closed over the Winter break.
-Students who need to stay in the Residence between December 16, 2023 and January 7, 2024 are required to submit a request, additional fees may apply.
+Students who need to stay in the Residence during this time are required to submit a request.
+Please refer to your Student Residence Agreement for more information regarding dates and rates as additional fees may apply.

 The Residence is a “designated Residence” for property tax and rent purposes, meaning that Residence fees cannot be claimed on income tax returns.
 The only claim that is allowed is $25.00 for the year (with no receipt necessary), as directed by the Ontario government: 5006-TG, T1 General 2012 – ON-BEN Application for the 2017 Ontario Trillium Benefit and the Ontario Senior Homeowners’ Property Tax Grant.
 For this reason, the Residence does not issue tax receipts for Residence fees.